 While narcissists are quick to blame, they may be slow to appreciate.
 Appreciation and gratitude require listening.

-___Sign #6: I can be quick to anger.
-When I get angry, it's because you . . .
+___Sign #6: I may be quick to anger but when I get angry, it's because you . . .

 You made me mad.
 You didn’t listen to me.
 You criticized me.
 You’re trying to control me.
 Your view is wrong.
 So you need to apologize, not me.